riscv/meta-riscv/docs/BeagleV-Ahead.md

 BeagleV-Ahead is a RISC-V platform with an Alibaba T-Head TH1520 SoC (2GHz quad-core 64-bit Xuantee C910).

 The board supports booting from both eMMC and SD card. eMMC can be flashed using fastboot, while the generated WIC image can be flashed directly to an SD card.
+U-Boot looks for a bootable SD card first and falls back to eMMC, so the same image boots from the medium it is written to.

 How to Build
 ============